- Home

 🪙Fee: $20 to register and hold your spot (all equipment provided).

-For more information, or to be added to the wait list in the event of cancellations, please contact:
+For more information, or to be added to the wait list in the event of cancellations, contact:

 Gini Hyatt | Sport for Social Development Program Leader